 Henry said, “My piano professor, Robert C. Anderson, was a great influence in helping me learn how to play with expression and feeling.
 One lesson in particular taught me a secret to playing expressively; Robert explained, ‘You must make music with a cool head and a warm heart.
 When you play Chopin, you must caress the keys like you would caress a lover.’”

-Mr. Doktorski has served as an accompanist for the Wheeling Symphony Chorus, the Music Hall Players at Capitol Music Hall in Wheeling, West Virginia, Pittsburgh’s Alcoa Singers, the Kansas City Department of Recreation's Theater in the Park, the Actor’s Prologue Company, as well as for various musical events at Duquesne University and the Linsley Academy.
+Henry served as accompanist for the Polish cellist, Cecylia Barczyk, and also as accompanist for the Wheeling Symphony Chorus, the Music Hall Players at Capitol Music Hall (Wheeling, West Virginia), Pittsburgh’s Alcoa Singers, the Johnson County (Kansas City, Kansas) Park and Recreation District’s Theater in the Park, the Actor’s Prologue Company (Parkville, Missouri), as well as for various musical events at Duquesne University and the Linsley Academy (Wheeling, West Virginia).

-Besides classical music, Mr. Doktorski is equally adept at popular music as well, and has performed at the Seven Springs Resort, Capitol Music Hall in Wheeling, West Virginia (where he performed with singers such as Jim Nabors), Duquesne Club, William Penn Hotel, Palumbo Center, Hyeholde, Green Oaks Country Club, Wheeling Country Club, etc. He also teaches piano students.
+Besides classical music, Henry is equally adept at popular music as well, and has performed at the Seven Springs Mountain Resort (Pennsylvania), and the Capitol Music Hall (Wheeling, West Virginia) where he performed with singers such as Jim Nabors.
+In Pittsburgh he has performed at the Duquesne Club, William Penn Hotel, Palumbo Center, Hyeholde, Green Oaks Country Club, and, in West Virginia, at the Wheeling Country Club and the Oglebay Resort and Conference Center.
+He also teaches piano students.